Enrique MacDonnell: Early naval career

 He was in the admiralty in Madrid for first nine months of 1784 before taking brief command of the 74-gun and sailing it to Ferrol to be decommissioned.

-MacDonnell returned to Cadiz in July 1787 and was appointed to the position of port captain in autumn of that year briefly, and reappointed from May 1788 to March 1789.
-Whilst based in Cadiz he applied to join for the Swedish Navy after firstly securing permission to do so from the Spanish Navy.
+MacDonnell returned to Cádiz in July 1787 and was appointed to the position of port captain in autumn of that year briefly and reappointed from May 1788 to March 1789.
+Whilst based in Cádiz he applied to join for the Swedish Navy after securing permission to do so from the Spanish Navy.